 Treating TMJ Disorders in North Liberty, IA

 The effects of TMJ disorder can be relieved through a range of different avenues.
 The type of treatment a patient receives will depend on the underlying cause of their symptoms.
 Coupled with restorative dental procedures, we can have your jaw functioning normally in no time.

-- Custom sleep guards: Sleep guards are similar to mouthguards in the sense that they prevent the biting surfaces from the teeth from coming together.
+- Custom sleep guards: Sleep guards are similar to mouthguards in the sense that they prevent the biting surfaces of the teeth from coming together.

 - Orthodontics: For crooked or misaligned teeth, orthodontics can help straighten the smile and reduce the risk of TMJ disorder.
 Orthodontics can gently reposition the teeth and allow the biting surfaces of the teeth to make proper contact.

 - Dental Crowns: Crowns can repair damaged teeth and restore a balanced bite.

-- Reshaping the Teeth: Reshaping the teeth can help achieve a more balance bit and relieve TMJ pain.
+- Reshaping the Teeth: Reshaping the teeth can help achieve a more balanced bit and relieve TMJ pain.